Mammography is good at finding breast cancer, especially in women ages 50 and older.

-Sensitivity is higher in women over 50 than in younger women [9,16].
-It is also higher in women with fatty breasts compared to women with dense breasts .
+Sensitivity is higher in women over 50 than in younger women .
+It's also higher in women with fatty breasts compared to women with dense breasts .

 Learn more about sensitivity.

-One downside of missing so few cancers is false positive results (when a mammogram shows there is cancer when in fact, there is no cancer in the breast).
+One downside of missing so few cancers is false positive results (when a mammogram shows there's cancer when in fact, there's no cancer in the breast).

 The more mammograms a woman has, the more likely it is she will have a false positive result that will require follow-up tests.